ManticoreGamesInc/platform-documentation/src/references/game_events.md

 ## Game Events API

-There is an API that can be accessed from Lua scripts that can retrieve information about events.
+The [CoreGameEvent](../api/coregameevent.md) API can be accessed from Lua scripts that can retrieve information about events.
 Information such as event name, description, amount of players registered, start and end dates are available.

 For example, displaying a custom countdown timer for an event that will begin can be done by fetching the game event data.